Convert Your VHS Tapes to Digital

 -

-Video tape audio—especially on VHS and VHS-C—can often be much quieter than expected, making it difficult to hear what’s going on.
+Video tape audio can often be much quieter than expected, making it difficult to hear what’s going on.

 We carefully amplify the signal to improve clarity and bring the sound back to a more natural level, without distorting it.